Eyezy Review 2024: Is It a Good Way to Monitor Your Kids?

 That said, if you want to know absolutely everything your kid is doing and want to see every conversation they’re having on their phone, Eyezy is a good option.
 It provides more monitoring options than most competitors, and it’s completely undetectable, giving you access to everything your kid is doing without them knowing about it.

-Some of Eyezy’s features, including web monitoring, social media monitoring, phone call monitoring, and location tracking will only work on an iPhone or Android device that has been jailbroken or rooted.
+Some of Eyezy’s features, including web monitoring, social media monitoring, phone call monitoring, and location tracking will only work on an iPhone or Android device that has been jailbroken or rooted if you’re on the Premium plan.
 Jailbreaking or rooting your device is the process of modifying restrictions placed on the device so you can install otherwise restricted software.

 Not only is jailbreaking or rooting your kid’s device fairly difficult, but if you do it wrong, you risk “bricking” your kid’s device permanently — so it won’t work until you reset factory defaults.
 While Eyezy does provide instructions and assistance on this process, it’s still risky if you don’t know what you’re doing.